Comment on page

 kubecostProductConfigs.labelMappingConfigs.enabled = true

-Check your Azure Storage account where your cost report is being exported and locate the CSV corresponding to the month that you are trying to query.
-Find the most recent version of the CSV as a new one should be created every day.
-Download and open the file and verify that the file is being populated.
-Ensure that there are rows in the file that do not have a MeterCategory of “Virtual Machines” or “Storage” as these items are ignored because they are in cluster costs.
+- When opening a cost report CSV, ensure that there are rows in the file that do not have a MeterCategory of “Virtual Machines” or “Storage” as these items are ignored because they are in cluster costs.
 Additionally, make sure that there are items with a UsageDateTime that matches the date you are interested in.